trananhnhatviet/trananhnhatviet.github.io/_tabs/about.md

 order: 4
 ---

-👨‍💼 My name is Tran Anh Nhat Viet, also know under my nickname [**nhatzittt**]()

-👜 ‍Study cybersecurity at the Academy Of Cryptography Techniques

-👾 In my opinion, if you want to learn Cryptography, you must have a strong enough background in Mathematics and Computer Science.
+👜 ‍Recent graduate with a Bachelor’s Degree in Information Technology (Computer Networking and Security) and is currently undergoing an internship at Crowe Malaysia PLT as an IT Auditor.

+👾 Developed a profound interest in the field of DFIR and blue teaming.
+Pwned several challenges and Sherlocks on HTB, BTLO and CyberDefenders during my free time to train my DFIR skills.
+Currently focusing on obtaining professional certifications like CDSA and BTL1.

-🚩 Actively participates in CTFs with my friends and also a member of KCSC.
+🚩 Actively participates in CTFs with my friends and also a member of Malaysia's biggest CTF team, M53.

 ## Contact Me

-📞 You can reach out to me on [Facebook](https://www.facebook.com/nhatziet1809) or Discord (nhatziet#4375).
+You can reach out to me on [LinkedIn](https://www.linkedin.com/in/robbinooi/) or Discord (@warlocksmurf).